nspranv/automated-build-and-deploy/README.md

     1. GCP credentials
     2. pub key

+3. Create a web hook in the repo to stream the push events to jenkins

 General:

 1. As we are using ingress cidr blocks as the respective IP it will change on connecting to the different network which will results in failure of ssh connection